 The data presented in the charts below can be downloaded by clicking on the CSV button under the figures.

 To access the full datasets from each of the PRTRs, including all reported chemicals, sectors, and release pathways, go to the PRTR Data Centre via Internet Explorer or Firefox or download all the data in Excel here.

-The Centre for PRTR Data presents PRTR data from OECD countries at one location.
+The purpose of the PRTR Data Centre is to share PRTR data as widely as possible within the OECD area.
 Users can create a report of PRTR data according to years, countries, regions, industry sectors, chemicals, types of release sources, and types of releases and transfers.

 Most of the PRTR systems established to date were designed to meet the needs of a specific country or region, with less attention being given to the comparability of the data among different PRTRs.
 Consequently, PRTRs have differing reporting requirements.
 Their respective differences confound integration of data across PRTRs and hamper comparative analyses of the data.
 When compiling and analysing data across multiple PRTRs, users must consider the impacts of these differences on the results.
 The most significant differences are in the reporting thresholds, sectors or activities covered, and pollutants covered by each PRTR.

 See OECD’s Using Pollutant Release and Transfer Register (PRTR) Information to Evaluate Progress Towards the United Nations’ Sustainable Development Goal 12 for more information on these factors to consider when reviewing these data.

 The Centre for PRTR Data presents national PRTR data from OECD countries at one Internet location (IE & Firefox are recommended).
 Users can create a report of PRTR data according to years, countries, regions, industry sectors, chemicals, etc. Japan, as a lead country, maintains this website.
 All data in the Database can also be downloaded from the ‘Access the data’ section above.